jruydemir/recipes/entrees/mediterranean_nachos.md

 category: entree
 ---

 Surprisingly filling and delicious.
 You won't even miss meat.
+Not authentic

 Ingredients
 ===========